erikopinaldo/spongebob-slack-bot/README.md

 ### Random capitalization logic

 Let's start off with how an input string can be converted into the target output string with random capitalization, since this is pretty straightforward.
-The bot receives the input text after the Slack slash command is entered, maps through each character, and the same time generates a random number.
+The bot receives the input text after the Slack slash command is entered, maps through each character, and at the same time generates a random number.
 Based on the number generated, we either return the character as it is, or we convert it to upper case.

 ### Integrating with Slack APIs